joomla-projects/custom-elements/docs/quickstart.md

 ## Customize your elements

-Every element has its own `.scss` file and there is a `variables.scss` that can be used to specify your colours.
+Every element has its own `.scss` file and there is a global `variables.scss` that can be used to specify your colours.
 Once you've changed the variables re-run `grunt` to rebuild the elements

 ## Custom elements are CSS framework agnostic